ASEAN Summit: History

 Immediately after the summit ended, the inaugural East Asia Summit was held.

 The 12th ASEAN Summit was originally set to be hosted in Cebu in the Philippines in December 2006.
-However, on 8 December, organizers decided to move the summit schedule to January 2007 due to Typhoon Seniang hitting the area.
+However, on 8 December, organisers decided to move the summit schedule to January 2007 due to Typhoon Seniang hitting the area.
 Metro Cebu jointly hosted various events of the summit.
 The actual conference was held at the Cebu International Convention Centre in Mandaue, while the Shangri-La Mactan Island Resort & Spa in Lapu-Lapu City provided accommodations for delegates and venues for smaller meetings.
 At the summit, the member countries of ASEAN signed five agreements pertaining to continuing integration of ASEAN and enhancing political, economic, and social co-operation in the region: